 Football accumulator tips for Friday May 22: Back our acca at 9-1

-Want top football acca tips for Friday's matches?
+Want top football acca tips for today's Serie A and French Cup matches?
 Tom McGarry's fourfold pays out at 9-1 with bet365.

 The Coupe de France final takes centre stage on Friday as Lens and Nice aim to land silverware at the Stade de France, while the final round of action in Serie A begins with Atalanta's trip to the Stadio Artemio Franchi to take on Fiorentina.